SBNSoftware/sbndcode/sbndcode/JobConfigurations/README.md

 Due to changes implemented in sbndcode PRs #408 and #409 the 1D simulation fcls will not work out of the box, they will need editing by experts!

-Henry Lay & Lynn Tung - Feb 2024
+Henry Lay, Lynn Tung, Bear Carlson - Feb 2024